 Scania / Irizar Century

 The first Scania / Irizar Centurys, 210-1 arrived in November 2003, introducing a new green goGOLDLINE.com livery for the fleet.
-Four more are on order, with 212-3 expected in March 2004, and 214-5 (which are additions to an initial order for four) sometime after that.
+212-3 arrived in March 2004, and 214-5 (which were additions to an initial order for four) sometime after that.
 Below is 210 at Reading Station on 8th March 2004.

 The front profile of 211, seen at the depot whilst taking a day off on 1st January 2004: